History of Pop (American TV channel): Prevue Channel

 Beginning in late March 1993, Prevue Networks overhauled the Prevue Guide software, this time to modernize its appearance.
 Still operating on the same Amiga 2000 hardware, the old grid's black background with white text separated by colored lines gave way to a new, embossed-looking navy blue grid featuring 90 minutes of scheduling information for each channel.
-Arrow symbols were added to listings for programs whose start or end times stretched beyond that timeframe, and for viewer convenience, local cable operators could now configure the grid's scrolling action to momentarily pause for up to four seconds after each screenful of listings.
+Triangular arrow symbols were added to listings of programs whose start or end times stretched beyond that timeframe (a single arrow indicating programs that started or concluded within the half-hour, and a double arrow denoting programs persisting at least 35 minutes earlier or later than the visible grid timeframe), and for viewer convenience, local cable operators could now configure the grid's scrolling action to momentarily pause for up to four seconds after each screenful of listings.
 Additionally, local cable operators could enable light grey sports and movie summaries within the grid.
 Appearing between each listings cycle, these showed all films and sporting events airing on any channel during the next 90 minutes.

 The light grey program-by-program summaries for individual channels, red and light blue channel highlighting, and graphical "Prevue Weather" forecasts that were previously available to cable systems as optional grid features and inserts remained available in the same manners as before.
-Closed captioning, MPAA movie rating and VCR Plus+ logos were additionally introduced by this version of the software, and unlike in prior versions, large graphical Prevue Guide logos appeared within its grid, between listings cycles.
+Closed captioning, MPAA movie rating and VCR Plus+ icons were additionally introduced by this version of the software, and unlike in prior versions, large graphical Prevue Guide logos appeared within its grid as supplemental channel identification between listings cycles.
 Cable operators also retained the option of inserting scroll ads into the grid, although typically these were for promotional or informational purposes (i.e. information on how to place a PPV order), and could now be placed between channels in the grid.
 The old, synthesized interstitial music that had been used since 1988 was also replaced with a more modern piece called "Opening Act," from the defunct James & Aster music library.